mozilla/receiptverifier/README.md

     var verifier = new OWAVerifier();
     verifier.verify(function (verifier) {
-      if (verifier.error.NEED_INSTALL) {
+      if (verifier.state instanceof verifier.states.NeedsInstall) {
         forcePurchase("You must install this app");
         return;
       }
-      if (verifier.error) {
-        if (verifier.error.INTERNAL_ERROR) {
+      if (verifier.state instanceof verifier.states.NetworkError) {
+        // it was some kind of network or server error
+        // i.e., not the fault of the user
+        // you may want to let the user in, but for a limited time } else if (verifier.state instanceof verifier.states.InternalError) {
         // The verifier library itself got messed up; this shouldn't happen!
         // It's up to you if you want to reject the user at this point logToServer(verifier.app, verifier.error);
-        } else if (verifier.error.NETWORK_ERROR) {
-          // it was some kind of network or server error
-          // i.e., not the fault of the user
-          // you may want to let the user in, but for a limited time } else if (verifier.error.REFUNDED) {
+      } else if {verifier.state instanceof verifier.states.OK) {
-          forcePurchase("You got a refund!
-Buy it again if you've changed your mind");
+        // Everything is cool
       } else {
         // Some other error occurred; maybe it was never a valid receipt, maybe
         // the receipt is corrupted, or someone is trying to mess around.
-          // It would not be a bad idea to log this. logToServer(verifier.app.receipts, verifier.error);
+        // It would not be a bad idea to log this. logToServer(verifier.app, verifier.receiptErrors);
         forcePurchase("Your purchase is invalid; please purchase again, or reinstall from the Marketplace");
-        }
       }
     });